Points Budgets

 Viewing Your Budget

-You can see each repo's current budget status on the Maintainers → Orgs & Repos page.
-For each approved repo, you will see:
+You can see your current budget status on the Maintainers → Orgs & Repos page:

 Budget Enforcement

-- Dashboard: Adding an issue or increasing an issue's complexity returns an error if the repo's budget would be exceeded.
+- Dashboard: Adding an issue or increasing an issue's complexity returns an error if either the repo's or the org's budget would be exceeded.

-- GitHub label: If someone applies the Wave label to an issue that would push the repo over budget, the label is automatically removed and the Drips Wave bot posts a comment explaining why.
+- GitHub label: If someone applies the Wave label to an issue that would push the repo or the org over budget, the label is automatically removed and the Drips Wave bot posts a comment explaining which budget was exceeded.

-- Re-opening issues: If you close an issue that has not been resolved (i.e. no points awarded, for example if "closed as not planned"), it will remain in the Wave Program, but no longer count against the budget.
-If you later re-open that issue, it will again count against the budget.
-If re-opening the issue would cause the repo to exceed its current remaining points budget, it will automatically be removed from the Wave Program.
+- Re-opening issues: If you close an issue that has not been resolved (i.e. no points awarded, for example if "closed as not planned"), it will remain in the Wave Program, but no longer count against either budget.
+If you later re-open that issue, it will again count against both budgets.
+If re-opening the issue would cause the repo or the org to exceed its current remaining points budget, it will automatically be removed from the Wave Program.

-Decreasing an issue's complexity, or removing an issue from a Wave Program is of course always allowed, even if the repo is currently over budget.
+Decreasing an issue's complexity, or removing an issue from a Wave Program is of course always allowed, even if the repo or org is currently over budget.

 Budget Resets Per Wave

-- Resolved issues from past Waves fall off the budget entirely — they no longer count toward the limit.
+- Resolved issues from past Waves fall off the budgets entirely — they no longer count toward either limit.

-- Unresolved issues carry over and continue to count against the budget until they are completed or removed.
+- Unresolved issues carry over and continue to count against both budgets until they are completed or removed.

 This means that at the start of a new Wave cycle, your available budget depends only on any unresolved issues still active in the Program.